Bamarin/Bamarin.github.io/_projects/vDungeon.md

 <div class="row">
   <div class="col s12 m7 offset-m5">
     <h3> Challenges </h3>
     The biggest challenge was networking, as none of us was familiar with making a multiplayer game, it ended up being more complex than expected.
+In order to avoid implementing the netcode from a low level we based our application on a high level API, which made the development faster, but also required a well defined structure of the project, so modifying the structure of the project at a second stage took us quite some time.
 At the beginning we struggled creating face animations that could be read by OpenCV.
 We were able to circumvent this obstacle by using blandshaps on a simpler model.
     Finally, managing a project without ever being able to meet in person was not trivial.
 Communication plays a crucial role to avoid clashes of individual works.

   </div>